Optimal Algorithms for Submodular Maximization with Distributed Constraints: Convergence Analysis

 Succinctly, Theorem \ref{thm:main_result} means that the sequence of local iterates generated by \texttt{CDCG} achieves the optimal approximation ratio $(1-1/e)$ and that the error term vanishes at a linear rate of $\bigO(1/T)$.
 That is,

 which implies that each agent reaches an objective value larger than $(1-1/e-\epsilon)\yreg^*$ after $\bigO(1/\epsilon)$ rounds of communication.
-Previous work can only guarantee an objective value of $(1/2)\yreg^*$ \cite{Gharesifard_Smith}.
-The proof of this result will be provided in the arxiv version of this paper.
+Previous work can only guarantee an objective value of $(1/2)\yreg^*$ \citep{gharesifard2017distributed}.
+We provide the proof of this theorem and supporting lemmas in Appendices B and C.